 Technical details about the digital upgrade can be found in this preprint.

 Frequently Asked Questions

 When do you offer shows for individuals or small groups (<5 people)?
-There are typically three public shows on the first Friday of the month at 5:30pm, 6:30pm, and 7:30pm.
+There are typically four public shows on the first Friday of the month at 5:30pm, 6:30pm, 7:30pm, and 8:30pm.
 Shows are free, but advance registration for these shows is required due to the limited capacity of the planetarium.
 The ticketing link is usually sent out a week before the show, and tickets will sell out within a day or two.
 You can find the ticketing link on our Facebook page, our Twitter account, or adding yourself to the planetarium mailing list.

 Do you offer shows on weekends?
 Unfortunately, we do not offer shows on weekends as campus buildings are locked on Saturdays and Sundays, making the planetarium inaccessible to volunteers and visitors.